mlandry/Koito/docs/src/content/docs/guides/importing.md

 Maloja may have missing or inconsistent track duration information, which means that the 'Hours Listened' statistic may be incorrect after a Maloja import.
 However, track durations will be filled in as you submit listens using the API.
 :::

+## LastFM

+First, create an export file using [this tool from ghan.nl](https://lastfm.ghan.nl/export/) in JSON format.
+Then, place the resulting file into the `import` folder in your config directory.
+Once you restart Koito, it will automatically detect the file as a Last FM import, and begin adding your listen activity immediately.

+## ListenBrainz

+Create a ListenBrainz export file using [the export tool on the ListenBrainz website](https://listenbrainz.org/settings/export/).
+Then, place the resulting `.zip` file into the `import` folder in your config directory.
+Once you restart Koito, your ListenBrainz activity will immediately start being imported.